 How Clinical Trial Document Translation Protects Patients

-When working with patients who speak a different language, it is essential that the researchers running clinical trials ensure that the necessary information is made available to each potential test subject in his or her own language.
+When working with patients who speak a different language, it is essential that the researchers running clinical trials ensure that the necessary information is made available to each potential test subject in their own language.

 Medical translation can help make sure that patients receive this necessary information in a language they understand, so that fully-informed consent is possible.
 This is a question of safety and ethics, as well as legality, so a professional medical translator is key.